k2-fsa/icefall/egs/aidatatang_200zh/ASR/README.md

-Note: This recipe is trained with the codes from this PR https://github.com/k2-fsa/icefall/pull/355 And the SpecAugment codes from this PR https://github.com/lhotse-speech/lhotse/pull/604.
+Note: This recipe is trained with the codes from this PR https://github.com/k2-fsa/icefall/pull/375
 # Pre-trained Transducer-Stateless2 models for the Aidatatang_200zh dataset with icefall.
 The model was trained on full [Aidatatang_200zh](https://www.openslr.org/62) with the scripts in [icefall](https://github.com/k2-fsa/icefall) based on the latest version k2.
 ## Training procedure